Ben-Ortiz/GroupmeFantasyFootballBot/README.md

         - BOT_ID = 'asfd987sfda978'
         - ESPN_LEAGUE_ID = '12345678'
         - ESPN_SEASON_YEAR = 2024
-3. Run the program, making sure to have Flask, and espn_api installed on your machine
+3. Run the program with VSCode, making sure to have Flask, and espn_api installed on your machine
     - If theyre not installed on your machine use the commands:
         - pip install flask
         - pip install espn_api